 CVSS is currently at version 3.0.
 It is used for the CVSS model.
 In addition to this, the CVV score of vulnerabilities identified for different hardware and software can be analyzed online, as it aids to identify potential threats, which can harm the system.

 - Tiramisu –

-This tool is used for T-MAP approach.
-It is used to calculate a list of all attack paths and produce overall threats in terms of total weight of attack paths.
+This tool is used for the T-MAP approach.
+It is used to calculate a list of all attack paths and produce overall threats in terms of the total weight of attack paths.

 How to create a Threat Model:

-All threat modelling process start with creating visual representation of application or system being analyzed.
+All threat modelling processes start with creating a visual representation of the application or system being analyzed.
 There are two ways to create visual representation:

-DFDs are used to identify broad categories usually using STRIDE threat classification scheme.
-The list of threats identifies through such methods is limited and thus a poor starting point for the modelling.
+DFDs are used to identify broad categories usually using the STRIDE threat classification scheme.
+The list of threats identified through such methods is limited and thus a poor starting point for the modelling.
 DFD based approach uses three main steps:

 - View System as an adversary

 - Characterize the system